 Clothing: ao dai, ao ba ba, and ao tu than.
 Each has its unique design but still shares similarities with the costumes of other cultures in Asia.

 Food: pho and banh mi.
-They both came into existence since the French colonization, reflecting the poor living condition at the time.
-Their ingredients are simple and native to Vietnam, but the combinations create complex texture and flavor.
+They both came into existence after the French colonization, reflecting the poor living condition at the time.
+Their ingredients are simple and native to Vietnam, but the combinations create complex textures and flavors.
 Read more on Must-try foods in Vietnam.

 Martial arts: Vovinam, the proud martial art of Vietnam martial arts with the neck lock is the most iconic feature.